Best Post Hole Diggers in 2026: Manual vs Powered Augers

 Bottom Line

-Will dig holes again in the future: Buy an Earthquake E43 ($300-$400).
+Will dig holes again in the future: Buy an Earthquake E43 (mid-range).
 It'll pay for itself over two fence projects.

 Whatever you do: Call 811 first.
 Check your property lines.
 Check local codes.
 Dig the right depth.
 And buy a digging bar — you'll thank yourself when you hit the first rock.